Trudy Camilleri

 Trudy made her W-League debut for Central Coast Mariners against Melbourne Victory on Saturday, 25 October 2008.
 Trudy then made her scoring debut in Round 2 against Perth Glory, scoring a goal to assist the Mariners to a 3–1 win at home.

 In October 2012 it was announced that Camilleri had signed for Western Sydney Wanderers in the Westfield W-League in Australia for the 2012–13 season.
 She made her Wanderers debut against Adelaide on 20 October 2012.

 Personal life

-Following her retirement from football, Camilleri now teaches automotive repair with TAFE NSW.
+Following her retirement from football, Camilleri started teaching automotive repair with TAFE NSW.